-The cost of your cell phone bill can vary depending on how much coverage you need, the number of lines you have, the type of cell phone you have, and many other factors.
+The cost of your cell phone bill can vary depending on how much coverage you need, the number of lines you have, the type of cell phone you have, whether you’re leasing or financing your phones, your international calling options, whether you carry insurance on your cell phones and many other factors.

-Do you want the latest and great iPhone?
+Do you want the latest and greatest iPhone?
 Do you actually need unlimited data?
 How many people need to be on your plan?
-Are you someone that is worried about breaking your phone screen often?
+Are you someone who worries about breaking your phone screen often?
 These are all questions that factor into what your cell phone bill should be.

-It’s possible to cut cell phone costs by doing things like using a smaller carrier, limiting the amount of data, holding off on upgrading your phone, and even using a credit card with rewards for paying monthly phone bills.
+It’s possible to cut cell phone costs by doing things like using a smaller carrier, reducing the amount of data your plan provides per month, holding off on upgrading your phone and even using a credit card with rewards for paying monthly phone bills.

-All in all, your cell phone bill should reflect your everyday lifestyle and needs, as well as the needs of your family.
+All in all, your cell phone bill should reflect your everyday lifestyle and needs as well as the needs of your family.
+You can reduce your cell phone bill, without always getting the cheapest cell phone service, but any reduction in cost may come with a trade-off.

-The four major carriers in the US all have similar phone plans and coverage.
-The following table shows different pricing for these carriers for one individual line.
+The three major U.S. carriers all have similar phone plans and coverage.
+The following table shows different pricing for these carriers for one line.

 What can make your cell phone bill go up?